developer-zebra/developer-zebra-site/src/emdk-for-xamarin/1-0/mx/index.md

         icon: /mx/icons/battery_threshold.png
       - title: Clock Manager
         url: clock
-        description: The Clock Manager allows you to set the Date, Time, and Time Zone or to configure the device to automatically acquire it via NTP.
+        description: 'The Clock Manager allows you to set the Date, Time, and Time Zone or to configure the device to automatically acquire it via NTP.'
         icon: /mx/icons/clock.png
       - title: Component Manager
         url: componentmgr
-        description: The ComponentMgr allows you to configure the state and usage of specific subsystems on the device, such as Ethernet.
+        description: 'The ComponentMgr allows you to configure the state and usage of specific subsystems on the device, such as Ethernet.'
         icon: /mx/icons/ethernet.png
       - title: Display Manager
         url: displaymgr